Splash Fall 2024

 Difficulty: *

 Have you ever wondered why humans sleep?
-Have you ever thought about the mechanisms behind sleep or how it impacts your body?
+Have you ever thought about the mechanisms behind sleep or how it affects your well-being?

 In this course, you'll learn the basics of what sleep is, why we need it, how it impacts our brain and body, and so many other amazing things about sleep!
 You'll also unlock the secrets of how to sleep better, how to improve your memory through sleep, and how to beat that pesky jet lag.